spotinst/help/src/docs/administration/identity-providers/adfs-saml-authentication.md

-# ADFS SAML Authentication
+# AD FS SAML Authentication

-Active Directory Federation Services (ADFS) is one of the leading identity provider (IDP) solutions in the market.
-You can configure your Spot account to be authenticated using the SAML protocol using ADFS.
+Active Directory Federation Services (AD FS or ADFS) is one of the leading identity provider (IDP) solutions in the market.
+You can configure your Spot account to be authenticated using the SAML protocol using AD FS.

 ## Prerequisites

 - A Spot account and Admin permissions in the account
-- A domain member Windows Server 2012R2/2016 with ADFS role installed
+- A domain member Windows Server 2012R2/2016 with AD FS role installed

 ## Step 1: Add Relying Party Trust Wizard

-1. Open the Active Directory Federation Services (ADFS) Management Console.
+1. Open the Active Directory Federation Services (AD FS) Management Console.
-2. Right click **Relying Party Trusts** and select **Add Relying Party Trust**.
+2. Right click **Relying Party Trusts** > **Add Relying Party Trust**.

    <details>
    <summary markdown="span">View image</summary>